dompdf/dompdf/README.md

 ============
 Install with git
 ---
-From the command line switch to the directory where DomPdf will reside and run the following commands:
+From the command line switch to the directory where dompdf will reside and run the following commands:

 ```sh